 Anyone who’s lost a loved one knows that the person’s death is a drop in the ocean of the grieving process.
 During this time, it can be overwhelming to also deal with the practical side of the loss, which is handling personal belongings and property after they pass away.
 What’s more, the passing of a loved one sometimes introduces new concepts of estate planning and probate, and the terms might be confusing.

 Estate planning refers to the set of documents that allow you to choose what should happen to your money, belongings, and body if you are injured, ill, or pass away.
-These documents vary depending on your needs and what you hope to accomplish when they are carried out.
+These documents vary depending on your needs and the goals you hope to achieve when they are carried out.

 Probate is a court-supervised process to either prove a will or administer an estate without a will (called an intestate estate).
 The probate process gets your estate, or in essence, your property, house, savings, and any other property or belongings you own at the time of your passing, to your heirs.
 During the probate process, the court designates an Executor or Administrator (both also called Personal Representatives) to act on behalf of a decedent’s estate.